 Canada’s Ranking on The Global Gender Gap Index

-In 2023, Canada placed 30th out of 146 countries compared for their gender parity in four key criteria.
-It had fallen back, having placed 25th overall in 2022.
-The countries with the best results were Iceland, Finland, and Norway.
+In 2024, Canada placed 36th out of 146 countries compared for their gender parity in four key criteria.
+Its ranking declined compared to 30th place in 2023.
+The countries with the best results for gender equality were Iceland, Finland, and Norway.

-Canada’s ranking is largely boosted by its ranking in educational attainment, where it places first together with 21 other countries.
-The global results show that Canada still has a long way to go in the other key areas of the index, especially in health and survival, where it ranked only at number 94.
-In political empowerment, Canada ranks 31st and 43rd in economic participation and opportunity 43rd.
+Canada’s ranking continues to be largely boosted by its ranking in educational attainment, where it places first together with 21 other countries.
+However, Canada still ranks lower in the other key areas of the index, particularly in health and survival, where it placed 95th, and in economic participation and opportunity, where it ranked 44th.
+In political empowerment, Canada ranked 31st.

 Gender Pay Gap in Canada